 We are not party people.
 We love quiet, which means that we don’t enjoy listening to music until 1 in the morning.
 We also don't have the same taste in music as our neighbours which makes things a little tricky.
-Noby seems to crank up the classical music or some zen chillstep.
+Nobody seems to crank up the classical music or some zen chillstep.
 During summer, people tend to go out after sunset (understandable as the weather is insufferable before) and just talk really loudly in front of the houses.
 This can go on and on, until crazy o’clock at night.
 Come on, guys, we all know nothing good ever happens after 2 am.

-We prefer peace and quiet and would trade a silent place for the lively Spain any day.
+We prefer peace and quiet and would trade a silent place for lively Spain any day.
 We actually love the insatiable appetite for life the Spanish have and in a sense, wish we would be more like them.
 However, since we are reserved people who love the sound of silence, we couldn’t adapt to this and weren’t prepared to change our sleeping patterns.

 Spain is a pet paradise